jgujerry/python-cli-applications/README.md

 In this project, we are going to build a CLI tool to manage passwords of different applications, i.e. `skcli`.
 This tool will be implemented using each package listed above.

-The example CLI applications are listed below:
+The example CLI applications are created, please see below:

 * [argparse-app](./argparse-app/README.md)
 * [click-app](./click-app/README.md)